R3zk0n/Blog/_posts/2019-06-02-Frida-and-Objection.md

 # Plugin Code
-Writing plugin code for objection is extremely simple the code below, will enumerate the files listed in the directories and download them to the local enviorment.
+Writing plugin code for objection is extremely simple the code below, will enumerate the files listed in the directories and download them to the local environment.
 {% highlight python %}
 import os
 import glob